adaltas/node-csv-docs/src/documents/generate/index.html.md

     number of fields.
 If it is an array, each element correspond to a field.
 If the element is a function, the function will generate the field value, if it is a string, it call the registered function of the same name.
+Default to 8 ascii columns.
 *   `max_word_length`
     Maximum number of characters per word.
+Default to 16.
 *   `seed`
     Generate idempotent random characters if a number provided
 *   `length`
-    Number of lines to read.
+    Number of lines or records to generate.
 *   `objectMode`
     Whether this stream should behave as a stream of objects.
 Meaning that stream.read(n) returns a single value instead of a Buffer of